ofiwg/libfabric/man/fi_domain.3.md

 ## Resource Management (resource_mgmt)

-Resource management is provider and protocol support to protect against overrunning local and remote resources.
+Resource management (RM) is provider and protocol support to protect against overrunning local and remote resources.
 This includes local and remote transmit contexts, receive contexts, completion queues, and source and target data buffers.